-PedalCell Rim Dynamo
+PedalCell Rim Dynamo (w/field edit)

 In search of absolute powah!

 In my review of the PedalCell rim dynamo, I not only evaluate the product itself but also provide you with important background information into MY selection – it’s important to note that in no way shape or form am I saying this is the best product out there.
 However, it’s important to know some background as it may apply to your needs.
+EDIT: A field review has been posted at the end of is post, after using on my recent trip on the Pacific Coast Highway.

 While preparing for an extended cross-country bike trip, I came to the realization that I needed a consistent and reliable source of power.
 I did not want to add stress of constantly seeking outlets to recharge batteries along my route, refusing to relinquish valuable daylight time when I could otherwise be riding.
 I also use the same bike more regularly for commuting – 20–30 miles each way, satisfied with rechargeable lights for that purpose, so my desire for power is something that I would utilize only for longer trips, to recharge battery packs, not for powering a light system or anything else.